-Step 3: To return to the Cisco ASA command line, type exit.
+Step 3: Enter the escape sequence Ctrl-Shift-6 X. The Cisco ASA command line returns.

-Step 4: Repeat Step 2 for the IPS module in the standby ASA appliance or for the IPS appliance being deployed in IDS mode on a distribution switch.
+Step 4: Repeat Step 2 for the IPS module in the standby Cisco ASA appliance or for the IPS appliance being deployed in IDS mode on a distribution switch.